 GCP respondents form other regions, such as Russia and China, also indicated a slightly more pessimistic outlook for 2022, indicating a more cautious expectations for two major players in the international economy.

 However, there have also been several positive signals from other regions: Within the respondents for the European Union, which has a slightly more optimistic prediction than the World Bank on average, Ireland and Portugal show particular optimism for 2022.
-The Latin American region - with the exception of GCP respondents form the MERCOSUR, which indicated a more pessimistic outlook - and Turkey are also cautiously optimistic for the coming year, while GCP respondents from the Gulf region were the most optimistic with predictions notably higher than those of the World Bank.
+The Latin American region - with exception to MERCOSUR, which indicated a more pessimistic outlook - and Turkey are also cautiously optimistic for the coming year, while the Gulf region was the most optimistic with its predictions notably higher than the World Bank.
 As such, it can be said that while there are strong regional variations, overall, there is timid optimism for 2022 among the GCP.